owlprotocol/contracts-api-starter/README.md

 ## Recipes

 These recipes are meant to showcase example use cases of the Owl Protocol API.
-Check out [docs-api.owlprotocol.xyz](https://docs-api.owlprotocol.xyz) to learn how to leverage the Owl Protocol to best fit your use case.
+Check out [docs-api.owlprotocol.xyz](https://docs-api.owlprotocol.xyz) to learn how to leverage our API.

 ### Safe Smart Wallet

 You **MUST** run this recipe **FIRST** before any other recipe.
-A [Gnosis Safe](https://safe.global/) is required for **each chain** such that you may use [Account Abstraction](https://ethereum.org/en/roadmap/account-abstraction/) features (gas sponsorship, batch transactions).
+A [Gnosis Safe](https://safe.global/) is required for **each chain** to use [Account Abstraction](https://ethereum.org/en/roadmap/account-abstraction/) features (gas sponsorship, batch transactions).

 This Recipe has the following steps:

-1. deploy a [Gnosis Safe](https://safe.global/) smart wallet
+1. Deploy a [Gnosis Safe](https://safe.global/) smart wallet

 ```bash
 pnpm run recipes:deploy-safe